aoki-n1/leopard/README.md

 Leopard is – the most widespread habitat in the cat family's component species – a thin client of a LaTeX compilation CI/CD, hence the name lepard (binomen Panthera pardus) as it belongs to the panthera family.

+Leopards are excellent environmental adapters, resting in trees and on rocks when not hunting.
+Although they are on the smaller side of the big cats, they are high-performance hunters, even in forests, with their supple bodies and clever intelligence.
+Overall, this CI/CD is a sophisticated and compact client of the LaTeX compilation environment.
+Features include: procurement of computational resources only when compiling LaTeX, no need to build the user's own environment, and rapid PDF distribution; the ability to customise the user's own package by changing the '[xu-cheng/latex-action@v3](https://github.com/marketplace/actions/github-action-for-latex)' use options, and the ability to apply to a variety of modern user environments.

 <!-- INSTALL -->
 ## Quick started